akka/akka/akka-docs/rst/scala/remoting.rst

 .. note::
   The port number needs to be unique for each actor system on the same machine even if the actor systems have different names.
-This is because each actor system has its own network subsystem listening for connections and handling messages as not to interfere with other actor systems.
+This is because each actor system has its own networking subsystem listening for connections and handling messages as not to interfere with other actor systems.

 .. _remoting-scala-configuration: